Disclosure: This post may contain affiliate links. If you buy through them, we may earn a small commission at no extra cost to you.

 Q: Can I wear heels with plantar fasciitis?

 A: Very high heels usually make life harder.
-Some people do better in low, stable heels or wedges than in super-flat shoes, but extreme anything tends to backfire.
+Some people do better in low, stable block heels or wedges than in super-flat shoes, but extreme anything tends to backfire.

 Q: Are dress sneakers cheating?